postlight/slash-mercury-parser/README.md

 - Slack expects a response within 3 seconds
 - [Slack API Documentation](https://api.slack.com/web)

-## The logic behind slash mercury bot
+## The logic behind the parser bot

 Since Slack expects an `OK` response within 3 seconds, the first lambda function `./src/invoke.js` checks for any errors in the URL, fetches the content from mercury, and invokes the second function `./src/uploadPost.js`.
 The second function is responsible for hitting the slack API and sending the post.
 If an error occurs, the user will be notified.

-For example, `/mercury blabla` will result in this error:
+For example, `/parser blabla` will result in this error:

 ![image](https://user-images.githubusercontent.com/32297675/54199202-ff61da00-44d0-11e9-8161-288152b424c9.png)